ruggeri/tech-notes/programming-languages/rust.md

 ## Enums

 Can have methods.
 They're sum types.
-They can be tuples, or even have associated field names!
+They can be tuples, or even have associated field names (like structs)!
 Of course, `Option<T>` is the most important enum of all.

 They talk about match, how you can match variants, and how you can destructure.
 You can use `_` to handle any cases not enumerated.
 You can also potentially use `if let`, which works just like Swift.

+(They don't mention `@` which works like in Haskell).

+Interesting: I learned you can mutate an enum variable.
+As in you can reassign.

+They also don't mention the `take` method of option, which is very valuable.
+It mutates to None while removing the value.

 ## Modules